 The PCC is responsible for the general running of the Parish.
 Its responsibilities range from supervising worship and promoting the Christian message to the management and maintenance of church property, with sub-committees dealing with day-to-day activities.

-The PCC is chaired by the Reverend Angela Lewis and consists of two church wardens, 15 elected members and the Parish Administrator.
+The PCC is chaired by the Reverend Angela Hannafin and consists of two church wardens, 15 elected members and the Parish Administrator.
 Members of the PCC are trustees bound by the Charities Commission, elected at the Annual Parochial Church Meeting, which takes place in April each year and serve for a two-year period.

 FIND YOUR FAITH